protocol/research-website/content/outreach/sponsorship.md

 nositemap: false
 weight: 5
 title: Sponsorship
 summary: "We support conferences, workshops and events that are directly aligned with the mission and values of Protocol Labs Research.
-These sponsorships support open source collaboration and innovation, further the visibility and impact of our research, and strengthen relationships between Protocol Labs and other open source communities.
+These sponsorships support open source collaboration and innovation, further the visibility and impact of our research, and strengthen relationships between Protocol Labs and other open source communities."
-linkText: Read our sponsorship policy"
+linkText: Read our sponsorship policy
 linkUrl: "/outreach/sponsorship"
 ---